By Ed Oasa

 The realization of impermanence was humbling.
 I was humbled by new limitations on my life.
 I needed help to stand, walk, and even sit.
 I needed help cleaning and dressing myself.
 I needed an oxygen tank constantly by my side.
 Thank goodness for the compassionate help of nurses, physicians and their assistants, physical and occupational therapists, and hospital spiritual advisers.

 I was so grateful for the love, daily support and attention from my wife, my sister and brother, and other family and friends.
 They watched me sink into a state of demise.
-Doctors were vague about the extent and duration of my recovery, saying that it could months or even years.
+Doctors were vague about the extent and duration of my recovery, saying that it could take months or even years.
 No one would say.
 Later I learned they didn’t even expect me to leave the hospital.

 I disliked being humbled.
 I disliked this new life of mine.
 I confused humility with humiliation because I led a life of accomplishments, self-definition, and independence.
 Now my life seemed the opposite.
 I felt naked and vulnerable because of my dependency on others.
 I was unable to control my future.